 Foundational Academic Learning Skills

-Learning skills are dynamic tools that guide one's ability to absorb, process, and apply knowledge.
+Learning skills are active tools that guide one's ability to absorb, process, and apply knowledge.
 These skills cover a spectrum ranging from time management, which enables learners to allocate their hours wisely, to study skills that improve the understanding and retention of new information.
 Central to the concept of 21st-century learning are the four Cs:

 2. Creative thinking: Emboldens individuals to innovate and view problems through a unique lens, often leading to novel solutions.